“Are e-cigs safe?”

 E-cig juice flavors come from, well, those ‘natural and artificial flavors.’
 Clandestine Vapes™ sources its flavors from a supplier that uses all-natural concentrates with no added preservatives or sweeteners.
 While chemically complex, these flavorings retain the chemical composition of their source fruit, nuts, herbs, and whatnot.
 Therefore, they’re no more risky, once diluted in an e-juice, than their original sources.
 After going through a vaporizer, they’re probably less risky than cooked versions of their sources due to less likelihood of chemical reactions causing burnt (and therefore usually carcinogenic) areas.

-Since you eat food, the flavoring used in Clandestine Vapes™ juices are probably not an appreciable increase in risk to your everyday lifestyle.
+Since you eat food, the flavoring used in Clandestine Vapes™ juices or most juices today, are probably not an appreciable increase in risk to your everyday lifestyle.

 Finally, the optional ingredient: nicotine.
 This is an honest-to-goodness drug, albeit one classified as Over-The-Counter by the FDA.
 It is obtained (mostly) from tobacco plants, which use it as a natural insecticide.
 In the human body, it has several effects.
 At low doses, it causes glucose, adrenaline, and dopamine release, acting as a psycho-stimulant.
 At higher doses, it suppresses nerve function and causes serotonin release, acting as a mild sedative and pain-killing narcotic.
 This variable effect (called “Nesbitt’s Paradox”) makes nicotine unique when compared to alcohol or caffeine.
 It is known to be addictive, and is the most toxic ingredient on the list: spilling a large amount of pure nicotine on one’s skin can be lethal.
 It has been found to be carcinogenic in rats and, at least when part of smoking, can increase the risk of birth defects.
 To be fair, the diseases most commonly popularly associated with nicotine—emphysema and cancers of the mouth, throat, and lungs—are more scientifically associated with smoking, due to chemical reactions within smoke and the physical damage of inhaling burning smoke particulates.